Luckybugs/udacity_sensor_fusion/radar/README.md

 6. Compare the signal under CUT with this threshold.
 If the CUT level > threshold assign it a value of 1, else equate it to 0.

 ## Further improvement
 The value for offset is based on trial and error.
 Will need to investigate more for how to do it more efficiently.
+For the second summision, I changed the offset from 10 to 15 coz the CFAR is not working, but curiously, the first time it did work.